machinetranslate/machinetranslate.org/contributing/contributing.md

 ---
+title: Contributing
-description: How to contribute
+description: How to create and edit content on Machine Translate
+has_children: true
 ---

-# Contributing

 Machine Translate is **created and edited by [contributors like you!](https://github.com/machinetranslate/machinetranslate.org/graphs/contributors)**  It is **open-source** and lives [**on GitHub**](https://github.com/machinetranslate/machinetranslate.org).